Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act of 1974 helps protect the privacy of student records.
 It provides for the right to inspect and review information contained in educational records, request an amendment to those records, and to limit disclosure of information from the records.

 In addition, students have a right to file a complaint with the U.S. Department of Education, if they believe that one of their primary rights has been violated.

 Access and privacy

-Students who are currently enrolled at Calvin College or formerly enrolled students, regardless of their age or status in regard to parental dependency, are protected under FERPA.
+Students who are currently enrolled at Calvin University or formerly enrolled students, regardless of their age or status in regard to parental dependency, are protected under FERPA.
 Parents of students termed dependent for income tax purposes may have access to the student’s educational records.

-With certain exceptions, a student has rights of access to those records which are directly related to him/her and which are maintained by Calvin College.
+With certain exceptions, a student has rights of access to those records which are directly related to him/her and which are maintained by Calvin University.
 Education records include any records in the possession of an employee which are shared with or accessible to another individual.
 The records may be handwritten or in the form of print, magnetic tape, film, electronic image, computer storage, or some other medium.
 This would include transcripts or other records obtained from a school in which a student was previously enrolled.

-Official Calvin College transcripts are released only when requested in writing by the students.
-Transcripts will not be released for students who have failed to meet their financial obligations to the college.
+Official Calvin University transcripts are released only when requested in writing by the students.
+Transcripts will not be released for students who have failed to meet their financial obligations to the university.
 All other requests to inspect and review education records should be submitted by the student in writing to the registrar, dean, department head or other appropriate official, and clearly identify the record(s) that the student wishes to inspect.
 If the requested record(s) are not maintained by the school official to whom the request was submitted, that official will advise the student of the correct official to whom the request should be addressed.